a-elfateh/GCP/docs/2- Storage & Databases/Cloud Storage.md

 **Examine the files in the Cloud Storage Console.
 Click you bucket name.
 You will get a list of all current sample.txt files.
 Move your cursor on top any of the 3 files, and hover to the right until reaching the "Encryption" column.
 You will see that the first file we uploaded before setting CSEK is "Google-managed", and the other two are " Customer-supplied"**

 # Lifecycle Management

+To support common use cases like setting a Time to Live for objects, archiving older versions of objects, or "downgrading" storage classes of objects to help manage costs, Cloud Storage offers Object Lifecycle Management.
+You can assign a lifecycle management configuration to a bucket.
+The configuration is a set of rules that apply to all the objects in the bucket.
+So when an object meets the criteria of one of the rules, Cloud Storage automatically performs a specified action on the object.

 ```
 gsutil lifecycle get gs://$bucket